GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-05-ccmenu-support.md

 [CCMenu][ccmenu] is a tool for OS X that displays the status of your projects right in your Mac's menu bar.
 It also sends notifications when a build status changes, provides direct access to the relevant project pages and has some other neat features.

-Of cource our support is not limited to just CCMenu.
+Of course our support is not limited to just CCMenu.
 All apps that use the same data format as CCMenu are supported like [BuildNotify][BuildNotify] for Linux and [CCTray][CCTray] for windows.

 ![CCMenu screenshot	]({{ site.url }}//assets/ccmenu_tray_screenshot.png)